de-shyt/cplusplus_labs/lab01-executor/README.md

 2. ### Wanderer

-   A wanderer walks no the infinite plane.
+   A wanderer walks on the infinite plane.
 Initially, the wanderer is in `(0, 0)` and looks to the cell above them.

    Commands allow to move forward and backward; turn around on 90 degrees to the left and to the right; show the map.